sifrr/sifrr/packages/server/sifrr-api/README.md

 });

 // use it in express routes
-// don't wrap reqToGraphqlArgs in brackets const app = express();
+// don't wrap reqToGraphqlArgs in brackets, it adds brackets if required by itself const app = express();
 app.use('/user/:id', (req, res) => {
   expressToGq.resolve(req, res, `